A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 Overview

-This is the main tab when entering the machine details page, it should provide a glance of all the main machine information including:
+This is the main tab when entering the machine details page.
+It should provide a glance of all the main machine information, including:

 the machine identity information